-About the husband: Torsten was born and raised in Germany, spent some time during college living in London, and has lived in the US for the past five years.
-He works as a technology sector analyst.
+About the husband: Torsten was born and raised in Germany, spent some time during college living in London, and has lived in the US for the past 10 years.
+He works managing product strategy for a software company.
 He loves HD TV and refuses to call soccer anything but "football."
 He has a cute German accent, but his English is fluent.
 His parents' is not.
 This creates communication difficulties, but on the plus side, it means I never have to worry that his mother will read my blog.

-About the piglet: Our son Callum was born on January 24, 2011.
+About the piglet and the penguin: Our son Callum was born on January 24, 2011.
 His nickname in utero was Piglet, hence the name of his blog category.
 (If you have questions about his actual name, such as how to pronounce it or how we chose it, see here.)
-We are trying to raise him bilingual; I speak to him in English and Torsten speaks to him in German.
-In my completely unbiased opinion, he's the cutest baby ever.
+Our daughter Annika was born on November 2, 2013.
+Her nickname in utero was Penguin, so that's her blog category name.
+(If you have questions about her actual name, see here.)
+We are trying to raise our kids bilingual; I speak to them in English and Torsten speaks to them in German, and we have a German-speaking childcare set-up.
+In my completely unbiased opinion, they're the cutest babies (OK, fine, kids) ever.

 About the dog: We got Montana from the local prison canine training program in March 2009, a couple weeks after moving to Denver.
 She was approximately three years old at the time.
 She's a yellow lab mixed with something, maybe shepherd, or perhaps greyhound.
 She came to us incredibly well trained, thanks to the prison program.
 I highly recommend those programs--they train assistance dogs, but a lot of the dogs get disqualified during basic training for minor reasons (in Montana's case it was a penchant for chasing rabbits), and those dogs are available to the general public for adoption.
 They're expensive for rescue dogs, but great, smart, and well-trained--and the program is great for the inmates as well.
 Montana is an absolutely fantastic dog.